 Poppy first came into our lives when she was 16 weeks old.
 We had been looking for a dog for a year or so, but there was something missing from all of them (not legs and/or other body parts btw…just that something special).

 Then we found Pops.
-Louis, as she was then named was part of a family in Cardiff.
+Lois, as she was then named was part of a family in Cardiff.
 The Mum had a full-time job, studied as well as looking after pre-school children.
-The father bought the dog as a Christmas present…yeah, I know the ‘a dog is for life and not for Christmas’ adage and I go along with it 100%, but without his impulsive decision, we wouldn’t have Poppy.
+The dad bought Lois as a Christmas present…yeah, I know the ‘a dog is for life and not for Christmas’ adage and I go along with it 100%, but without his impulsive decision, we wouldn’t have Poppy.

 My partner and our daughter went to pick Poppy up and the moment the cardboard box opened when she came home, I melted.